Windows Customization Hub

 • Combine all elements into one custom folder icon

 Once you create a folder icon you like, you can save it to your favorites and reuse it anytime.
+See the folder icon editor guide for the full design workflow.

 This makes it easy to build a consistent visual system - for example, one design for work folders, another for personal files, or different icons for each project.